 - SAMSTAG Contemporary Art Galley, University of South Australia

-This morning we visit the University of South Australia, a hub of award-winning contemporary architecture, and make our way to the University’s SAMSTAG Contemporary Art Museum.
-Named in honour of Anne & Gordon Samstag, two American benefactors whose generous bequest provides opportunities for Australian artists to study overseas, the museum is renowned for its temporary exhibitions.
+This morning we visit the University of South Australia, a hub of award-winning contemporary architecture, including the SAMSTAG Contemporary Art Museum.
+Named in honour of Anne & Gordon Samstag, American benefactors whose generous bequest provides opportunities for Australian artists to study overseas, the museum is renowned for its temporary exhibitions.

 We visit the nearby Jam Factory Workshops and Design Gallery.
 For almost 50 years, the Jam Factory has supported and promoted innovative craft and design through its studios, galleries and shops.
-It is a not-for-profit organisation recognised globally as a centre of excellence.
 It runs four studios: Ceramics, Glass, Furniture, and Jewellery and Metal.
 There are also independent studio spaces for some of Australia’s best emerging creative talent.